initcron/cicd-labs/chapters/jenkinsfile.md

 Here you will learn how to send slack notification from pipeline job.

-Already you have a working pipeline for worker application, now you are going to add some failiure & success postbuild actions in jenkinsfile, this will send notifications to your slack channel. refer the below code to make the changes in your Jenkinsfile .
+Already you have a working pipeline for worker application, now you are going to add some failiure & success postbuild actions in jenkinsfile, this will send notifications to your slack channel. refer the following code to make the changes in your Jenkinsfile .
 ```
 pipeline {
   agent any